biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 ### Encoding

 The API supports communication using JSON encoding only.
 The client __must__ submit the headers `Content-Type: application/json` and `Accept: application/json` (or a subtype `application/{subtype}+json`, if appropriate) for all requests.
 Failure to do so __will__ result in a `415 Unsupported Media Type` response.
 The API __will__ include the header `Content-Type: application/json` (or a subtype if appropriate) with its response.

+### Endpoints

+Each provider will also be assigned a unique set of test and production endpoints to access the plans service.
+These endpoints will require a custom JWT bearer token unique to the Provider.

 ### Authentication